jay-gleeson/jay-gleeson/README.md

 I am a second-year student at Golden West College 🎓 majoring in Computer Science.
 I am very excited to begin my career in Software Development!
 I am a highly motivated person and eager to become a valuable asset in my field! 🚀 In my time at Golden West, through both social events and personal projects, I have developed my skills in various programming languages.
-I immensely enjoy tackling challenges and finding innovative solutions to complex problems. ✨ I believe my strengths in logic and critical thinking drive me to develop meaningful and impactful projects!
+I enjoy tackling challenges and finding innovative solutions to complex problems. ✨ And I believe my strengths in logic and critical thinking drive me to develop meaningful and impactful projects!

 ## Project Spotlight 🌟
 <div align="center">